Smartphone-Companions/Smartphone-Companions-Website/site/content/resources/_index.md

 ---
 title: Resources
 type: resources
-description: >-
+image: img/proxy-image.jpg
-  These are the tools we used along the way.
+description: These are the tools we used along the way.
 materials:
   heading: Materials
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: img/proxy-image.jpg
       title: Adafruit Bluefruit
       text: >
         We sell green and roasted coffee beans that are sourced directly from